blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * If you’re using a single machine use IP: `127.0.0.1`

- * When you are done, click File, Save as, Type in: `bitcoin.conf`
+ * When you are done, click File, Save as, Type in: `bitcoin.conf`, and change the Save as type to "All Files"
     * Ensure the file is not `bitcoin.conf.txt`

- * Save it and then place the .conf into its corresponding wallet folder
+ * Save it and then place the .conf into its corresponding data directory
     * For this example: %Appdata%/Roaming/Bitcoin

  * Remember what you wrote for the username, password, and IP

  * Create .conf files for each wallet you are going to be using on the decentralised exchange.
     * Ensure `rpcuser` and `rpcpassword` are different on each wallet for security purposes

----
+ * Once the .conf is saved, restart the wallet and proceed to the next section.

 ## Configure Coin Addresses
 In each wallet, create a new address and label it something informative, like “DX address” (xbridge expects a labelled receive address)